Thieves snatch shark from San Antonio Aquarium, wheel it out in a baby carriage

 Breaking News Emails

+A suspect is in custody and "the shark is alive and well and on its way back to the aquarium!" a spokeswoman for the aquarium told NBC News on Monday night.

-Security video provided to NBC News on Monday shows the alleged sharknappers strolling through the aquarium's hallway pushing the baby carriage along on Saturday before they drove off with the 16-inch shark in a red pickup truck.
+Security video released Monday shows the alleged sharknappers strolling through the aquarium's hallway pushing the baby carriage along on Saturday before they drove off with the 16-inch shark in a red pickup truck.

 The aquarium said the thieves brought their own net with them to snag the shark from an interactive "touch pool" at the tide pool exhibit while an attendant was assisting other visitors.